C.F.F. e il Nomade Venerabile: The return of C.F.F. e il Nomade Venerabile (2019)

 On 15 March 2021, the album E sia was released.
 All the titles and lyrics of the songs are taken from the homonymous collection of the poet Grazia Procino.
 In one of the songs, La veglia, there is the participation of Andrea Chimenti.

 The publication is anticipated by a special in La Gazzetta del Mezzogiorno of 2 March 2021 and by an article in La Repubblica of 13 March 2021.

 For the precise choice of the group, the songs are not present on the web but are programmed only by the radio.

+In December 2023 the record label NOS Records releases Stagioni.
+Tributo ai Massimo Volume to which C.F.F. e il Nomade Venerabile participate with the song Fred taken from Il nuotatore.